phamtiennam/MyCodeDojo/README.md

 # auto_click_shaiya

+Shaiya is is a mmorpg online game.

+The auto_click_shaiya is a script to help players to click and automatically accept quest files in the inventory.

+It has tested in Ubuntu 14.04

-Auto_click script for game Shaiya running in Ubuntu Using xdotool
+Note: Author use this script for Shaiya EP8 in November 2016.
+Shaiya game has to run in Ubuntu first.